Skip to main content

 Proceedings in the Netherlands have given rise to a detailed discussion on whether NGOs can be considered to have legal standing to challenge arms export licensing decisions before Dutch courts.
 After two administrative cases were lost on admissibility grounds, the court has now recognised the judicial standing of the NGO claimants to bring civil proceedings and substantively engaged with the merits of Dutch licensing decisions in the most recent challenge.
 However, the court has required the claimants to demonstrate that there is a clear risk that the arms will be used in violations of international law.
 This sets a very high threshold of proof that will need to be met in order to suspend or cancel arms export licences in future judicial proceedings.

 Arms export controls in the Netherlands are regulated at the national level by the Strategic Goods Decree of 2008 and the General Customs Act, which govern the conditions under which export licences can be issued.
-This seeks to fulfil Dutch international obligations arising from the ATT and the EU Common Position.
+This seeks to fulfil Dutch international obligations arising from the Arms Trade Treaty (ATT) and the EU Common Position.
 The Customs Central Import and Export Office (CDIU) issues export licences acting under the guidance and authority of the Ministry of Foreign Affairs, which is responsible for arms export control policy in the Netherlands.
 A licence is granted by the Minister for Foreign Trade and Development Cooperation following an assessment made by the Ministry of Foreign Affairs.

-Reports of licences issued can be found here
+Reports of licences issued can be found here.

 Legal challenges in the Netherlands have sought to challenge the licensing decisions of the government in proceedings pursuant to the governing General Administrative Law Act, Article 1.2(3).
 However, in the first two cases that were brought under an administrative route, the court found that the Union Custom Code Regulation, Article 44.1, was applicable to proceedings, meaning that in order for a case to be admissible, claimants must be ‘directly and individually’ affected by the challenged decision, which was a requirement the NGO claimants did not satisfy.
 This was based on an EU law standard under the TFEU, Article 263(4), which states that a person may bring an action for suspension or annulment of a contested decision only “against an act addressed to that person or which is of direct and individual concern to them, and against a regulatory act which is of direct concern to them and does not entail implementing measures”.